0x0M03II/CurrentResearch/README.md

 > [!IMPORTANT]
 > Each project incorporates the skills I have obtained professionally, academically, and independently.
 My research will be original, and all sources will be properly cited.
-> There are no current plans to profit financially from this research; however, if the results are compelling enough, I will explore the possibility of starting an open-source
+> There is no current plan to profit financially from this research; however, if the results are compelling enough, I will explore the possibility of starting an open-source
 > project.